tldr-pages/tldr/pages/common/dotnet.md

 # dotnet

 > Cross platform .NET command-line tools for .NET Core.
-> Some subcommands such as `dotnet build` have their own usage documentation.
+> Some subcommands such as `build` have their own usage documentation.
 > More information: <https://learn.microsoft.com/dotnet/core/tools>.

 - Initialize a new .NET project: